jayrambhia/jayrambhia.github.com/_posts/2018-07-23-android-redux-intro.markdown

 }

 class AppStore(val initialState: AppState, val reducers: List<Reducer>): Store {
-  // We'll see the implementation later.
+  override fun dispatch(action: Action) {
+    val newState = applyReducers(action)
+    currentState = newState
+    // .. notify listeners of the state change.
   }

+  private fun applyReducers(action: Action): State {
+    var state = currentState
+    for (reducer in reducers) {
+      state = reducer.reduce(state, action)
+    }

+    return state
+  }
+}
 {% endhighlight %}

 This is a very crude definition of the Store and we will improve it later to make it less verbose and more *closed*. `Reducer` is just some class that I have put here.
-We would replace it with lambda function later.
+We would replace it with higher order function later to make it cleaner.
+According to this implementation, the order of the reducers matters.

 #### How does the store bind it all together?